University-Clinic-of-Neuroradiology/bootcamp-website/technical/installation_guide.md

 ## Getting the Data

 Some exercises use data that you will need.
+The data is always stored in the respective skill track and is loaded directly into the notebooks.
+So you don't have to do anything else!

 ## Get started with the course

 All notebooks are located in several subdirectories, see [overview](../courses/bootcamp_overview.md).
 Each have a short introduction that you should read beforehand, as some notebooks have special requirements.

-Start with the [Introductory](../courses/python_basics.md) skill track..
+Start with the [Introductory](../courses/python_basics.md) skill track.

 ## Appendix